AlbertoGarel/ReactNative-Print_Production_APP/README.md

 ```

 > **Note:**<br>
-> Download the APK file from your [Expo account](https://expo.dev/login) on your Android device.
+> Download the APK file from your [Expo account](https://expo.dev/login) on your Android device or emulator ("Virtual device").

 ## Good job.
 Enjoy...!!